danielborin/Dashboard_GumowskiMira_SupplementaryMaterial/README.md

 ## Requirements

-To run the dashboard locally, you'll need the following Python libraries:

-- `streamlit` – for building the interactive dashboard.
-- `numpy` – for numerical operations and arrays.
-- `matplotlib` – for creating the visualizations (bifurcation diagrams, attractors).
-- `pandas` – for handling data frames (if needed).
-- `numba` – for optimized performance in numerical computations.
-- `pynamicalsys` – for simulating the dynamical system (Gumovski-Mira map).
-- `streamlit-option-menu` – for creating the navigation menu in the sidebar.

-These dependencies are listed in the `requirements.txt` file and can be installed using `pip`.
+To run the dashboard locally, you'll need the Python libraries which are listed in the `requirements.txt` file and can be installed using `pip`.

-## How to Contribute

-If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
-Contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Author
+## Contact
-- **Daniel Borin**
+For questions or feedback, feel free to [email me](d.borin[at]hotmail.com).

 For more information, visit the [author's homepage](https://danielborin.github.io).